shimaore/spicy-action/index.coffee.md

         @include './local/public'

-Internal (services): these only need to be able to pub/sub.
+Internal (services): these need to be able to pub/sub and proxy.
 --------------------

       zappa cfg.internal_host, cfg.internal_port, ->